Skip to main content

 Is creatine safe for long-term use?

 Yes.
 Creatine monohydrate is one of the most extensively studied supplements in sports nutrition, with research spanning over 30 years.
+A meta-analysis of 96 studies found consistent lean-mass and strength gains with no reported adverse effects in healthy individuals [1].
 Studies lasting up to 5 years have found no adverse effects on kidney function, liver health, or hydration status in healthy individuals.
 Those with pre-existing kidney disease should consult their physician.

 Do I need a creatine loading phase?